Press enter to see results or esc to cancel.

 Shorter wait times are another advantage in the country, especially if you need to visit a specialist.
 Clinics in Mexico often have dentists from various specialties under the same roof, making it exceptionally convenient to get your dental work done.

 Safety is understandably a big concern for those seeking dental treatment in Mexico, especially if it involves oral surgery.
-After all, this particularly invasive form of treatment comes with a higher risk of infection.
-It’s worth remembering that complications can occur no matter where you go or how skilled your dentist is.
-With that said, precautions that can help minimize risk include:
+After all, this form of treatment comes with a higher risk of infection, and no matter where you go or how skilled your dentist is, complications can happen.

 • Making sure dental physicians follow standard hygiene practices, such as wearing protective gear like face masks and sterile gloves.

 Aside from the dental work itself, some are also concerned about general safety while in Mexico.
-However, the country has put in a lot of work to become safer for visitors and expats.
+However, the country has put in a lot of work to make it safer for visitors and expats.
 It’s recommended to read reviews about the place you’re planning on staying or even book through a dental tourism agency.

-While virtually any type of dental treatment is possible, some of Mexico’s most common dental procedures are as follows.
+While virtually any type of dental treatment is possible, some of Mexico’s most common dental procedures are as follows:

 Dental implants

 Dental implants in Mexico often use Western-standard systems, though it’s advisable to check before getting them done since your home dentist might find it difficult to maintain a foreign implant system.
-Dental implants usually require three separate visits to fit the screw, abutment, and crown.
-Since the visits may be spaced out by months, it’s important to factor in transportation and accommodation when comparing costs between Mexico and back home.

 All-on-4

-If waiting for months for new teeth doesn’t work for you, you might prefer All-on-4 dental implants instead.
+If waiting for months for new teeth doesn’t work for you, you might prefer all-on-4 dental implants instead.
 Unlike traditional implants, this dental system uses four to six implants per jaw and can be completed in just two visits.
 You’ll also get temporary dentures fitted at the first visit.
 It’s worth noting that this system is not for everyone, so you should carefully weigh the pros and cons before deciding if it’s suitable for you.

 Veneers